 A detection rule YAML consists of:

-severity - severity of the detection rule.
+- severity of the detection rule.
 Scanner uses OCSF Severity ID standards for severity tags.
-Refer to the schema for more details.
+Refer to the schema for more details.query_text

-time_range_s - the lookback period (in seconds).
-Refer to the schema for more details.
+- the lookback period (in seconds).
+Refer to the schema for more details.run_frequency_s

-run_frequency_s - how frequently to run the detection rule (in seconds).
-Refer to the schema for more details.
+- how frequently to run the detection rule (in seconds).
+Refer to the schema for more details.event_sink_keys

-event_sink_keys - keys for event sinks to send detection events to.
-See Detection Rule Event Sinks, below.
+- keys for event sinks to send detection events to.
+See Detection Rule Event Sinks, below.tests

 Example